Name: John Matrix

 You know, when Rock and Roll came to East Germany, the Communists said it was subversive.’ – John Matrix

-As a way to counterbalance his military bloodlust Matrix would have a child named Jenny, who was presumably the product of a test tube if her father’s wooden libido is anything to go by.
-Fighting the urge to kill on a daily basis the giant oak would spend his subsequent retirement chopping down trees, procuring an exfoliating mask of sanity for bouts of deer feeding and ice-cream fights with his precious daughter, running away in mock-surrender and shouting ‘I surrender!
+As a way to counterbalance his military bloodlust, Matrix would have a child named Jenny, who was presumably the product of a test tube if her father’s wooden libido is anything to go by.
+Fighting the urge to kill on a daily basis, the giant oak would spend his subsequent retirement chopping down trees, procuring an exfoliating mask of sanity for bouts of deer feeding and ice-cream fights with his precious daughter, ‘Chenny’, running away in mock-submission and shouting ‘I surrender!
 I surrender!’ with his interminable Eastern drawl.

-There Matrix would meet Cindy, wooing her with incentives such as kidnapping, armed-robbery, stalking, and mass murder, offering nothing in the way of understanding or affection while proving himself incapable of even a modicum of passion.
-He even had the baggage of a motherless teenage daughter, which has got to be hard for any young woman to deal with.
-All I can say is, thank heavens for his abundance of natural charm.
+There, Matrix would meet Los Angeles airhead, Cindy, wooing her with incentives such as kidnapping, armed-robbery, stalking and mass murder, and offering nothing in the way of understanding or affection, while proving himself incapable of even a modicum of passion.
+He even had the baggage of a motherless teenage daughter, which has got to be hard for any young woman to contend with.
+All I can say is, thank heavens for his abundance of natural charisma.

 ‘Is there anything left for us?’ -Kirby